 New Amsterdam Singers proudly performs music not often heard in New York City--or anywhere, for that matter.
 We focus our efforts on lesser-known works by pre-eminent composers and on new works by living composers.

 The New Yorker heralds Clara Longstreth as "one of the more imaginative programmers around" (2009).
-After more than 40 years, we believe she's one of the best, as well.
+After 45 years, we believe she's one of the best, as well.
 In this section of the site you can read more about how Clara chooses music (below), browse our rental library, listen to recordings of NAS in concert, and much more.

 Programming for NAS

 When I choose music for NAS, one criterion stands above all others: will our singers love it?
 I find that if the chorus loves the music, they will convince the audience to love it, as well.
 And if a program looks interesting to the New York Times or to fellow conductors, that’s a great bonus, but the singers’ stimulation and pleasure come first.

 Our repertoire is also determined by our size.
 At 60-70 voices, we are the right group for most double chorus works, for many Renaissance and Baroque works, and for much contemporary work.
 We are not the group for Beethoven’s Ninth or the Verdi Requiem.
 We also avoid other very familiar works, however worthy, that are often done in the major halls, in favor of repertoire somewhat off the beaten track.
 Beyond size considerations is the issue of funding orchestras.
 We use freelance professional players every year or two for a concert, but the majority of our repertoire is a cappella.